niir-ant/tutor-api/db/migration/README.md

 - Full CRUD access to all tables
 - RLS policies enforce tenant isolation
 - Used by the API application
+- Has EXECUTE permission on all functions in the `tutor` schema

 ### app_readonly
 - Read-only access for reporting/analytics
-- Can only SELECT from tables
+- Can only SELECT from tables and views
 - Useful for BI tools and reporting dashboards
+- No write permissions

 ### app_migrator
 - Full privileges for running migrations
 - Should only be used during deployment
 - Not for application runtime
+- Can bypass RLS for migration operations

 ## Schema Overview